In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Fruit, vegetables, meat, bones, dairy, eggshells, prepared food

 Plants, leaves, branches, grass

 In the United States alone, a shocking 40% of food is uneaten, wasted, and discarded.
-We as consumers are the largest producers of food waste, believe it or not, exceeding grocery stores and restaurants combined!
+We, as consumers, are the largest producers of food waste, believe it or not, exceeding grocery stores and restaurants combined!
 So, the smallest changes add up and make a huge difference.
-San Diego Food System Alliance is leading an initiative across San Diego County to reduce food waste and increase food donation to people.
+San Diego Food System Alliance is leading an initiative across San Diego County to reduce food waste and increase food donations to people.
 By visiting their website, at sdfsa.org/savethefoodsd/, residents can find information on food recovery throughout the county, food donation guides, and resources.

-Residents can request a Kitchen Caddie for convenient transfer of food scraps from the kitchen to the organics cart or compost pile.
+Residents can request a Kitchen Caddie to conveniently transfer food scraps from the kitchen to the organics cart or compost pile.